Rhonda Aubrey, BSN, MHI

 Research Associate

-Maria is a Research Associate in the Department of Internal Medicine at Dell Medical School.
+Maria is a Research Associate at Dell Medical School.
 Born and raised in Austin, TX, she recently graduated the University of Texas with a BSc in Psychology.
 As an undergrad, she acquired over four years of research experience, primarily focusing on how to get individuals to play a larger role in their own healthcare.
 Within Factor Health she has most recently been working on the Social Connection program, which seeks to improve isolation among the elderly population.
 Through this work she is influencing care for the most vulnerable in our community.

 Julia Guerra, M.Sc.